dilyn-corner/KISS-kde/README.md

 If you attempt to `startx startplasma-x11`, you will probably be met with an error message about `dbus`.
 You see, KDE requires something like `polkit`, `elogind`, etc. to start.
 Indeed even with `wayland` this is the case.
+Additionally, `dbus` is used by integral parts of the system to do...
+Most things.
+Which is why KDE tries so hard to ensure it is running before it is launched.

 Which would seem to make `dbus` a hard dependency for KDE.